cultureamp/step-templates-buildkite-plugin/README.md

 When output as an auto-selection, it will only run on the default branch.
 When output from a selector, it will run on any branch.

+More details can be found [in the wiki](../../wiki/Using-auto-selections).

 ### `selector-template` (Optional, string)

 A template containing the available environment specified as a Buildkite pipeline